-Class Lower Bound Midpoint (Base Case) Upper Bound Period 10: A-1 Lower bound = 2.50% 99.99% Midpoint = 3.00% 99.98% Upper bound = 3.50% 99.98% Scheduled Call Date for Class A-1 Bonds and Class A-2 Bonds B A-2 Lower bound = 3.00% 99.99% Midpoint = 3.50% 99.98% Upper bound = 4.00% 99.98% В Lower bound = 4.00% 28.69% Midpoint = 4.50% 27.60% Upper bound = 5.00% 26.58% A-1 Lower bound = 2.50% 100.00% Midpoint = 3.00% 100.00% Upper bound = 3.50% 100.00% Maturity Date for All Bonds A-2 Lower bound = 3.00% 100.00% Midpoint = 3.50% 100.00% Upper bound = 4.00% 100.00% В Lower bound = 4.00% 100.00% Midpoint = 4.50% 100.00% Upper bound = 5.00% 100.00%
+Class Lower Bound Midpoint (Base Case) Upper Bound Period 10: A-1 100.0% 100.00% 100.00% Scheduled Call Date for Class A-1 Bonds and Class A-2 Bonds A-2 92.57% 92.08% 91.52% Period 12: Scheduled Call Date for Class B Bonds В 85.06% 84.47% 83.98% D. 1.
+100 A-1 100.00% 100.00% 100.00% Period 20: A-2 100.00% 100.00% 100.00% Maturity Date for All Bonds В 100.00% 100.00% 100.00%

-In the third column (Lower Bound), the interest rates for each Bond are assumed to be at the lower bounds of the ranges specified in Table 7.
+In the third column (Lower Bound), the interest rates for each Bond are assumed to be at the lower bounds of the ranges specified in Table 6.
 Like the Base Case, all simulated portfolios satisfy the repayment obligations by the Maturity Date.
-However, a slightly greater percentage of simulated portfolios satisfy the principal repayment obligations for the Class A-2 Bonds by the Scheduled Call Date.
+However, a slightly greater percentage of simulated portfolios satisfy the principal repayment obligations for the Class A-2 Bonds and the Class B Bonds by their respective Scheduled Call Dates.
 This implies that lower interest rates lead to a slightly lower repayment risk, as lower levels of cash flows are required to fund interest payments.

 Increasing the interest rates has the opposite effect.
-In the fifth column, the interest rates are assumed to be at the upper bounds of the ranges specified in Table 7.
-Compared to the Base Case, a slightly smaller percentage of simulated portfolios cover the principal obligations for the Bonds.
+In the fifth column, the interest rates are assumed to be at the upper bounds of the ranges specified in Table 6.
+Compared to the Base Case, a slightly smaller percentage of simulated portfolios cover the principal obligations for the Class A-2 Bonds and the Class B Bonds.
 This implies that higher interest rates lead to a slightly higher repayment risk, as higher levels of cash flows are required to fund interest payments.

 However, it is important to note that the effect of these interest rate fluctuations is very small.
-For example, despite increasing the interest rates to the upper bound, no portfolios are affected in terms of the Class A-1 Bonds or Class A-2 Bonds by the Scheduled Call Date.
-Similarly, no portfolios are affected in terms of bond repayment by the Maturity Date for the Class B Bonds.
-This suggests that interest rate fluctuations within the ranges described in Table 12 should not significantly impact the bonds' repayment risk.
+This suggests that interest rate fluctuations within the ranges described in Table 11 should not significantly impact the bonds' repayment risk.

-Section 9 - Conclusion
+Section 8 - Conclusions

 This analysis uses simulated investment portfolios of historical PE Funds that mimic the Transaction Portfolio to model the underlying cash flows and their ability to cover the principal repayment obligations of the Class A-1 Bonds, the Class A-2 Bonds and the Class B Bonds.
 This analysis considers a Base Case model as well as three downside scenarios to stress test the assumptions of the analysis.
-In addition, it considers the effect of fluctuations in the interest rates on each Class of Bonds
+In addition, it considers the effect of fluctuations in the interest rates on each Class of Bonds.

-The results show that the majority of simulated PE Funds portfolios generate sufficient cash flows to meet the principal repayment obligations of the Bonds by their Scheduled Call Date (in the case of the Class A-1 Bonds and the Class A-2 Bonds) and by their Maturity Date (in the case of the Class A-1 Bonds, the Class A-2 Bonds and the Class B Bonds).
-In the Base Case scenario, 99.98% of simulated PE Funds portfolios meet the principal repayment obligations on the Class A-1 Bonds by the end of year 5, 99.98% of simulated PE Funds portfolios meet the principal repayment obligations of the
+The results show that, in the Base Case, the majority of simulated PE Funds portfolios generate sufficient cash flows to meet the principal repayment obligations of the Bonds by their respective Scheduled Call Dates (in the case of the Class A-1 Bonds, Class A-2 Bonds and Class B Bonds) and by their Maturity Date (in the case of the Class A-1 Bonds, the Class A-2 Bonds and the Class B Bonds).
+While the downside scenarios generally show slower time to repayment and demonstrate some risk of extension for the Bonds, the ability of the simulated PE Funds portfolios in the downside scenarios to meet principal repayment obligations by the end of year 10 is comparable to the Base Case scenario.